 During the first round of open competition, which was launched in 2008 and closed in 2010, the prize recruited 33 teams from both academia and industry and attracted 12 new groups to ALS research and drug development.
 While it did not lead to the identification of a winning candidate, the prize created momentum for continuation of promising research efforts.
 We decided to re-open the competition given the continued need for an effective ALS treatment.
 The revised criteria take into account changes in the ALS landscape in the ensuing four years since the original prize was first launched.
 We believe there is an opportunity for the updated ALS Treatment Prize to greatly accelerate research towards finding an effective treatment.

 The updated ALS Treatment Prize seeks to recruit new minds and ideas to ALS research and encourage the generation of solid preclinical data packages.
-Through the prize initiative and supportive infrastructure programs, such as The ALS Forum and the Prize4Life SOD1 Mouse Colony, we can infuse necessary innovation into the drug development pipeline and identify a strong therapeutic candidate worthy of advancing to clinical testing in ALS patients.
+Through the prize initiative and supportive infrastructure programs, such as The ALS Research Forum and the Prize4Life SOD1 Mouse Colony and Reference Guide (in partnership with The Jackson Laboratory), we can infuse necessary innovation into the drug development pipeline and identify a strong therapeutic candidate worthy of advancing to clinical testing in ALS patients.
 By incentivizing both new and experienced ALS researchers, and providing them access to critical resources, the ALS Treatment Prize will accelerate the discovery, development, and delivery of treatments for thousands of patients and families desperate for help.
-View the updated prize criteria.

 We are no longer accepting new submissions for this challenge.
-For questions about the $1M Avi Kremer ALS Treatment Prize4Life challenge, please contact Dr. Sara Shnider at ALS_Treatment_Prize@prize4life.org.
+For questions about the $1M Avi Kremer ALS Treatment Prize, please contact Rebecca Sansoterra at email@example.com.